Engineering

 ENGR223

 This course provides an overview of calculus-based engineering dynamics.
-It is a continuation of Engineering Statics.
 Topics include: second moments, particle kinematics and dynamics, rigid body kinematics and dynamics, work-energy concepts, and vibrations.

 3 credits